finom/defi/README.md

   first: 'John',
   last: 'Doe'
 };

 // let's listen for first and last name changes defi.on(obj, 'change:first', () => console.log('First name is changed'));
 defi.on(obj, 'change:last', () => console.log('Last name is changed'));

-// we would like to re-calculate 'greeting' property every time when the name is changed defi.calc(obj, 'greeting', ['first', 'last'], (first, last) => `Hello, ${first} ${last}`);
+// we would like to re-calculate 'greeting' property every time
+// when the first or last are changed defi.calc(obj, 'greeting', ['first', 'last'], (first, last) => `Hello, ${first} ${last}`);

-// and we want to set up a two-way data binding between the props and corresponding DOM nodes defi.bindNode(obj, {
+// and we want to set up a two-way data binding between the props
+// and corresponding DOM nodes defi.bindNode(obj, {
   first: '.first',
   last: '.last',